Bayesian Posteriors with Stellar Population Synthesis on GPUs: GPU-Parallel SPS Inference

 \section{GPU-Parallel SPS Inference}

 In this section, we study the computational problem of deriving Bayesian posteriors, $\mathcal{P}(\theta_{\rm gal} | D),$ on the parameters $\theta_{\rm gal}$ of an individual galaxy constrained by observations of its photometry, $D.$ As discussed in Section~\ref{sec:intro}, runtimes of $\sim25$ CPU-hour per galaxy are often quoted in the literature for SPS models using variants of MCMC methods to estimate the posterior.
 Here we revisit this computational benchmark using Hamiltonian Monte Carlo \citep[HMC,][]{duan_etal87_hmc,neal_2011_hmc_chapter}, an alternative Bayesian algorithm that leverages gradient information, and using SPS computations that have been optimized for GPU computing resources.
+We note that the model we utilized for the benchmarks is not as complex as some SPS models that were employed in the studies whose quoted runtimes we mentioned above.
+The DSPS library underlying this work is not as full-featured as other, more mature SPS libraries in the field, and in future work we aim to incorporate more realistically complex models into our pipeline.
+We expect the general trends in computational speedup we present here to continue to hold, since the main reasons for our performance gains are the GPU capability of our code, combined with the ability to leverage gradient-based algorithms, both of which will remain true due to our JAX-based implementation.

 Using the SPS model outlined in Section~\ref{sec_TheoreticalModel}, we generate photometry for hundreds of thousands of synthetic galaxies by randomly sampling $\theta_{\rm gal}$ from a broad prior (see Appendix~\ref{appendix:ParameterBounding} for detailed information about the prior distribution we adopted).
 We treat this photometry as target data, and we run an HMC chain for each synthetic galaxy using the implementation in \href{https://blackjax-devs.github.io/blackjax/}{\texttt{Blackjax}}, a library of samplers written in \texttt{JAX} that can be run on both CPU and GPU machines.
 We run each chain for a fixed number of steps and check for convergence according to the \textit{Gelman-Rubin} \citep{GelmanRubinRhat} statistic, which compares the variance between and within chains to determine if a run has converged to a stationary state; we adopt $\hat{R} < 1.2$ as a convergence threshold for each chain.